scottclowe/matlab-schemer/README.md

 This will import the MATLAB default theme from the stylesheet `default.prf` which comes as part of Schemer.

+To restore the out-of-the-box state for boolean settings (such as whether to highlight the current line) in addition to the colours, run `schemer_import('schemes/default.prf', true)`.

 You may be tempted to instead revert the colours by clicking the `Restore Default Colors` buttons in the `Color` pane of the MATLAB preferences.
 However, this will be less effective than importing the default colours through